microsoft/PSDocs-vscode/README.md

 Please review the [Requirements](#Requirements) to ensure you can use this extension successfully.

-Note: this extension is in preview release.
+Note: this extension is in preview.

 ## Features

 ### Command Palette
 You can generate markdown files directly from an ARM template through the Command Pallette.
-Simply press `Ctrl+Shift+P` and type in `PSDocs.Azure: Generate Markdown`
+Simply press `Ctrl+Shift+P` (Win/Linux) or `Command+Shift+P` (MacOS) and type in `PSDocs.Azure: Generate Markdown`

 ![Generate Markdown](images/cmd-a.png)